anon-blue/anon.blue/README.txt

 ngsnjhigssgdhghdghdghdgxhgsmigdujdfAjnioadfjhiofadjhioffrr2r323wqwdqwfuckyouwoeo
 nsorry,your computer didn't work,we are goning to help you.please say by the com uter and don't move.After 3 minutes,there iare somebody while goning here.
-          i love you i love you i love you i love you rbtybtybtrbtTHIS IS A WELC OME TO MICROSOFTKSlkkhjhkjVSKLVNKLSNVASNVLKNADSKVNJDSKANVLKSNALVNSDLNASKDNLASDNF LASNFLKASNFLKnnnshdshdsajdhaskjdhskjahhaj1234567890-jdkasjkdjasdjksajdksjkdjsdkj sdawhdwjdnssssssssssssssssssssssssssssssssssnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnssss
+                I will kill you     i Iyou i love you rbtybtybtrbtTHIS IS A WELC OME TO MICROSOFTKSlkkhjhkjVSKLVNKLSNVASNVLKNADSKVNJDSKANVLKSNALVNSDLNASKDNLASDNF LASNFLKASNFLKnnnshdshdsajdhaskjdhskjahhaj1234567890-jdkasjkdjasdjksajdksjkdjsdkj sdawhdwjdnssssssssssssssssssssssssssssssssssnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnssss